The Drouth

-The Drouth is an American-format quarterly periodical published in Glasgow, Scotland.
-It was founded in 2001 by Mitchell Miller and Johnny Rodger.
+The Drouth is a magazine and website based in Glasgow, Scotland.
+It was founded in 2001 by Mitchell Miller and Johnny Rodger as an American-format quarterly periodical.

 Although its title is Scots (Eng: The Thirst), the magazine is published mostly in Scottish Standard English, with features and fiction regularly appearing in languages such as French, Italian, Spanish, Broad Scots and Scottish Gaelic.

 The Drouth is unusual for a Scottish literary magazine in that it only infrequently publishes poetry, arguing that as poetry covers a good portion of other magazines' content, its efforts are better focused on other art-forms less well represented in Scotland's "small mags".
 The magazine works on a commissioning basis, and does not encourage unsolicited submissions.
-It has a particular focus on literature, film and politics but also covers visual art, music, architecture, photography and comix, as well as giving generous space to creative fiction.
+It has a particular focus on literature, film, and politics but also covers visual art, music, architecture, photography, and comix, as well as giving generous space to creative fiction.

 The magazine sponsors a number of cultural events, mostly in Glasgow.
 Every issue also features a guest editor (usually someone of distinction in a given field) and guest cover artist.

+In 2019, The Drouth received funding from Creative Scotland's Open Project Fund to develop a web version of the magazine.

 Editorial stance

-The Drouth's editorial stance could be described as non-aligned left with occasional anarchistic and libertarian overtones as shown by its ties to radical online publications such as Pulse and Spinwatch, and with the author James Kelman.
+The Drouth's editorial stance could be described as non-aligned left with occasional anarchistic and libertarian overtones, as shown by its ties to radical online publications such as Pulse and Spinwatch, and with the author James Kelman.
 Nevertheless, it also publishes work by more establishment figures on the left and right of the political spectrum, and editorial board members such as Owen Dudley Edwards retain links to the Scottish National Party and Plaid Cymru.
-The magazine is a frequent critic of the Scottish Labour Party but maintains it follows no party alignment and is uncommitted on the issue of Scottish independence.
+The magazine is a frequent critic of the Scottish Labour Party but maintains it follows no party alignment, and is uncommitted on the issue of Scottish independence.

 In general, the magazine has taken an aggressively non-institutional stance and has found common cause with magazines such as Variant, though it retains an independent approach on political issues and does not maintain formal links with major organisations and institutions.
 Its editorial board is nevertheless, drawn from a mainly institutional background across the two major Scottish cities and currently consists of: